-The Resilient Saanich Technical Committee's Biodiversity Working Group has identified eight types of habitat elements to use when discussing biodiversity conservation in Saanich.
+The Resilient Saanich Technical Committee has identified eight types of habitat elements that will be used when discussing biodiversity conservation in Saanich.
 These are called "Target Categories" but are not meant to relate to a goal or objective.
-These Target Categories have been applied to all pervious areas of the District and include habitats ranging from sensitive natural areas to backyards and playing fields (Figure 16).
-While conservation methods and ecological sensitivities vary across these Target Categories, each plays a role in conserving and enhancing biodiversity across the District.
+These Target Categories have been applied to all pervious areas of the district and include habitats ranging from sensitive natural areas to backyards and playing fields (Figure 16).
+While conservation methods and ecological sensitivities vary across these Target Categories, each plays a role in conserving and enhancing biodiversity across the district.
+The following sections define the eight Target Categories.